flyx/Nova-TeX-Suite/README.md

 The document structure only includes numbered headings, i.e. headings like `\section*` (LaTeX) or `\subject` (ConTeXt) are not shown.
 Heading titles are constructed from textual content until a command is encountered – so if your section title starts with `\textit`, the displayed title in the outline will be empty.

+## Possible improvements

+These are ideas, I do not necessarily plan to implement them.
+You are welcome to do PRs for any of these.

+- More autocompletion for LaTeX (environments & commands from popular packages)
+- automatically add structure for certain environments, e.g. second `{}` when selecting `tabular` environment.
+- Parse titles for ConTeXt \start\stop headings
+- in-Editor PDF preview (not sure if possible; I certainly won't do this since it requires doing more than just some XML definitions)
+- commands (not sure if helpful; the user can simply issue the desired command in a terminal view)

 ## License